 The Company periodically issues stock options and restricted stock awards ("RSU's") to employees and non-employees for services.
-The Company has adopted ASU 2018-07 which expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from non-employees.
 The Company accounts for such grants issued and vesting to employees and non-employees based on ASC 718, whereby the value of the award is measured on the date of grant and recognized as compensation expense over the vesting period.

-The Company grants certain option holders the right to early exercise, as of June 30, 2022,10,236 options remain unvested.
+The Company grants certain option holders the right to early exercise, as of September 30, 2022,5,124 options remain unvested.
 These early exercised grants are not considered an expense or included in either shares outstanding or weighted average shares outstanding until vested.

 The fair value of stock options on the date of grant is calculated using the Black-Scholes option pricing model, based on key assumptions such as the fair value of common stock, expected volatility and expected term.
 These estimates require the input of subjective assumptions, including (i) the expected stock price volatility, (ii) the calculation of the expected term of the award, (iii) the risk-free interest rate and (iv) expected dividends.
-These assumptions are primarily based on third-party valuations, historical data, peer company data and the judgment of management regarding future trends and other factors.
+These assumptions are primarily based on historical data, peer company data and the judgment of management regarding future trends and other factors.
 The Company has estimated the expected term of its employee stock options using the "simplified" method, whereby, the expected term equals the arithmetic average of the vesting term and the original contractual term of the option due to its lack of sufficient historical data.
 The risk-free interest rates for periods within the expected term of the option are based on the US Treasury securities with a maturity date commensurate with the expected term of the associated award.
 The Company has never paid and does not expect to pay dividends in the foreseeable future.
 The Company accounts for forfeitures when they occur.
 Stock-based compensation expense recognized in the financial statements is reduced by the actual awards forfeited.